ibericode/mailchimp-top-bar/readme.txt

 == Upgrade Notice ==

-= 1.0.8 =
+= 1.2.5 =

-Better mobile responsiveness & fixes issue where response was not showing for some themes.
+Several UX improvements, this update requires MailChimp for WordPress v3.0 (or higher).